dbcls/graphdbs/docs/index.rst

 See https://graphdb.dbcls.jp/ for the details of the list.

-Here we summarize documentations including the installation processes of those implementations.
+Here we summarize documentations that include installation processes of those implementations.

 .. toctree::
    :maxdepth: 2